irena-flextool/flextool/docs/install_toolbox.md

         - init.sqlite
         - input_data_template.sqlite
         - how to example databases
 - If the git complains about merge conflicts, it is probably due to you modifying the template files.
-Use `git restore .` This will restore ALL the files downloaded from the repository to their original states.
+Use `git restore .`  and `git pull `.
+This will restore ALL the files downloaded from the repository to their original states.
 Then repeat the update_flextool

 - One can also migrate other input databases to the new version by calling:
     - `python migrate_database.py *absolute_path_to_database*` or